I. HP Good Neighbor Filming Guidelines

 Affected residents must be notified at least two (2) days in advance of the first day of filming or the first day of any substantial set preparation.
 Permit request must be submitted to FilmLA at least three (3) days in advance.

 Filming in Hancock Park (bounded by Highland Avenue, Melrose Avenue, Wilshire Boulevard and Rossmore Avenue) requires that notification be given to the representative of that Homeowners’ Association.
-The current contact is Erik Storey firstname.lastname@example.org (213) 500-8190.
+Our current Hancock Park Filming Chair is Debbie Alpers , her contact information is Email: email@example.com Cell: 323-314-8510

 Weekend and holiday filming is generally prohibited, unless significant support (majority) is obtained via the community survey process from affected residents.